practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 SASL only had a _let_ definition, but not _letref_ like in LCF/ML (3).

 I shortly checked on other emerging programming languages in the UK in the 60ies and early 70ies which have been influenced by ISWIM, like **POP-2** (https://en.wikipedia.org/wiki/POP-2) and precursors.
-But it seems to me that these are not functional programming languages (at least POP-2 is not), though it should be mentioned that POP-2 played a role in the creation of logic programming: https://en.wikipedia.org/wiki/Planner_(programming_language)
+But it seems to me that these are not functional programming languages (at least POP-2 is not), though it should be mentioned that POP-2 played a role in the creation of **logic programming**: https://en.wikipedia.org/wiki/Planner_(programming_language)

 I just remembered a reference expression somewhere in my program versions so far and found it in the OCaml program, which defines two variables, an integer counter and a growing string, with _let ... ref ... in_ expressions.
 This brings me to this idea: the younger branch of functional programming languages seems to have developed into two branches: